 - 1. Secure environment, more open politics and reconciliation; - 2.
 Reduced abject poverty; - 3.
 More resilient communities that can withstand internal and external 'shocks' including cyclical droughts and other natural disasters: - 4.
-Vibrant economic sector, with particular focus on agriculture, livestock and fishing; - 5.
-Increased availability and accessibility of quality of basic education, health, water and sanitation services; - 6.
-Improved health outcomes, reduced maternal and child mortality, reduction in malnutrition rates as well as prevention and control of communicable and non-communicable diseases; - 7.
-Increased employment opportunities and decent work particularly for the youth; - 8.
+The continued reestablishment of the Somali National Armed forces and reform of the security sector; - 5.
+Development and implementation of a comprehensive approach to displacement from a development point of view; - 6.
+Vibrant economic sector, with particular focus on agriculture, livestock and fishing; - 7.
+Increased availability and accessibility of quality of basic education, health, water and sanitation services; - 8.
+Improved health outcomes, reduced maternal and child mortality, reduction in malnutrition rates as well as prevention and control of communicable and non-communicable diseases; - 9.
+Increased employment opportunities and decent work particularly for the youth; - 10.
 Federal political and economic framework that empowers the federal member states to deliver services and economic opportunities to the citizens of Somalia in a secure environment;